 A blogging buddy of mine, J. Money from Budgets are Sexy, gave me an invite to sign up for a new company that aims to make saving money easier and more automatic.

-The company is called Digit.co, and they’re a free online and FDIC insured savings account that helps you to save regularly, without feeling a pinch.
-The account automates the savings process and make it painless by taking small amounts from your checking, and transferring them to a Digit savings account throughout the month.
+The company is called Digit.co, and they’re an online and FDIC insured savings account that helps you to save regularly, without feeling a pinch.
+The account automates the savings process and makes it painless by taking small amounts from your checking, and transferring them to a Digit saving account throughout the month.

-Today I thought I would do a in depth review of Digit.co, talk about what they do, and do a quick walk-through as I sign up for the service.
+Today I thought I would do a in-depth review of Digit, talk about what they do, and do a quick walk-through as I sign up for the service.

 UPDATE: Check out my Digit.co and WiseBanyan automatic saving and investing challenge here.